 If you find this article useful, I would appreciate if you share and leave a comment.
 Thank you!

-And if you are interested in the best photo spots at Plitvice Lakes national park (and elsewhere in the region) check out my PhotoHound photographer’s guide.
+And if you are interested in photographing Plitvice Lakes national park (and elsewhere in the region) check out my PhotoHound photographer’s guide where I’ve described the best photo spots of Plitvice Lakes in great detail.